I knew I wanted to visit the Plitvice Lakes during my stay in Zagreb, but I was scared off by the high cost of accommodation around the park.

-This is far from a budget destination but taking a day trip to Plitvice Lakes from Zagreb instead of spending the night can help cut costs.
-If you’re ready to see one of the most beautiful places in the Balkans (possibly the world?) then this day trip guide to the Plitvice Lakes is for you.
+The Plitvice Lakes are far from a budget destination, but visiting them on a day trip instead of overnight excursion can help cut costs.
+If you’re ready to see one of the most beautiful places in the Balkans (and possibly the world) then this guide to visiting the Plitvice Lakes is for you.

-How to Get to the Plitvice Lakes from Zagreb
+How to Get from Zagreb to Plitvice Lakes National Park

 In a surprising feat, Croatia has actually made it quite easy to buy bus tickets online.
 Simply visit the website to see the timetable and then click “buy.”
 If you want round trip tickets, click the dropdown option and choose “P” before you head to the checkout page.

-In September 2018, our round trip tickets from Zagreb to the Plitvice Lakes and back again cost 135 kuna / 21 usd each.
+In September 2018, our round trip tickets from Zagreb to Plitvice Lakes National Park and back again cost 135 kuna / 21 usd each.
 This let us save some money on the trip but it was a mistake.

 Whichever way you choose to get to the Plitvice Lakes, the bus will drop you off right at the main entrance and you’ll be ready to start your day!